 Stephen has over 30 years of water resources, consulting engineering, and product development experience.
-He is past president of the Canadian Water Resources Association (CWRA), is a principal water resources engineer at Matrix Solutions Inc., and is a founding partner of CB Shield Inc., a clean tech firm that develops and manufactures stormwater quality treatment devices..
+He is past president of the Canadian Water Resources Association (CWRA), is a principal engineer at Vanguard Water, and is a founding partner of CB Shield Inc., a clean tech firm that develops and manufactures stormwater quality treatment devices..

 Melissa is a management consultant with Esri Canada with over 10 years of comprehensive experience in program development and management across diverse sectors, including academia, government, non-profit and private sectors.
 She focuses on leveraging technology solutions to support business needs and optimize processes.
 Her expertise spans GIS, mapping, CRM software, and data dashboards.
 With direct experience working at all levels of government and as an advisor to water technology companies, Melissa applies a collaborative approach to working with organizations.
 Her methodology involves identifying needs, designing and developing new programs, and implementing strategies that streamline operations, expanding user engagement and maximizing resource efficiency.
 Melissa has published articles in peer-reviewed journals and industry magazines on technological innovation for improved water resource management, monitoring techniques for at-risk salmon populations, and multidisciplinary approaches for developing sustainable solutions.